muneer78/muneer78.github.io/_posts/2021-01-07-great-lines-the-white-terrorism-edition.md

 ---
-tags: great-lines, newsletter
+date: 2021-01-07
-title: "Great Lines: The White Terrorism Edition"
+title: The White Terrorism Edition
+tags: newsletter
 ---

 Yesterday was one of the most shameful days in American history.
 We saw a group of domestic terrorists storm the Capitol and face no real consequences.
 This country is broken, and I don’t know how we can fix it.